SFDO-Community-Sprints/indicators-documentation/docs/getting-started/index.md

 ### Why Salesforce Indicators

+* **Information at a Glance**: Salesforce Indicators offers organizations the ability to access crucial information at a glance.
+With customizable indicators, teams can quickly discern key data points, enabling swift and informed decision-making.

+* **Enhanced Decision-Making**: By streamlining data visualization, Salesforce Indicators facilitates enhanced decision-making processes within organizations.
+Teams can easily identify trends, patterns, and insights, leading to more strategic and effective actions.

+* **Consistent Approach**: The versatility of Salesforce Indicators allows for a consistent approach to data visualization across various objects, such as accounts, contacts, and opportunities.
+This uniform setup ensures that users become familiar with where key information will be surfaced, promoting efficiency and coherence throughout the organization.

 #### Object Structure of Salesforce Indicators

 *  **Indicator Item**: The individual icon or text display, relating to your Salesforce field, which you want to display visually.
 For instance, if you want a quick visual indication that a particular contact has lapsed in engagement and you have criteria that indicates that, the Indicator itself can be used to represent that criteria.